 - In your web browser toolbar, click the LastPass icon then click Open My Vault.

-- Go to Account Settings > Multifactor Options.
+- Go to Account Settings in the left navigation.

 - Click the Edit icon to the right of the Microsoft Authenticator option.

 - A message will indicate that this authenticator is forced to be used via a company policy.
 Click Update.

 - Enter your Master Password and click OK.

 - When prompted, enter the verification code for your existing LastPass account in the Microsoft Authenticator, then click OK.